Shoobx/xmldiff/docs/source/advanced.rst

 ----------------------

-You can write your own formatter that understands your XML format, and therefore can apply som intelligence to the format.
+You can write your own formatter that understands your XML format, and therefore can apply some intelligence to the format.

 One common use case for this is to have more intelligent text handling.
 The standard formatters will treat any text as just a value,